 There is a great resource available online that shows reports of ruby-throated hummingbirds each year.
 By viewing this map and seeing when the birds are first reported in different areas, you can get a good idea when to put up your feeders.
 Read my review of popular hummingbird feeders to find the one right for you.

-This map of hummingbird sightings is managed by the folks at hummingbirds.net.
-People around the country can submit their sightings to this website and the webmaster adds a dot with the date on it manually.
+This map of hummingbird sightings is submitted by citizen scientists around the world.
+People around the country can submit their sightings to this website.
 It’s a helpful tool and kind of fun to keep watching.
 If you keep an eye on it, you’ll know how quickly the hummingbirds are heading north and you can get your hummingbird feeders up in time to greet those tiny travelers.

 How to Attract Early Hummingbirds to Your Garden: Five Early Spring-Blooming Plants